OleksiyRudenko/taxret-ngmd/src/client/app/core/localDB/README.md

 If `TIMESTAMP` field in Record Object is `null` on INSERT/UPDATE then it is set to current time.

 In theory `string` length is limited to memory available.
-To be more practical I decided to limit `STRING` length with a value of
+To be more practical I decided to limit `STRING` length to a value of
 [`maxlength` attribute of `<input>` element](http://www.w3schools.com/tags/att_input_maxlength.asp).